Attention WebOWow Online Price Shoppers.

-The first shopper is charged five dollars, but the next shopper pays just three bucks, and the last one just two.
+The first shopper is charged a price of five dollars, but the next shopper pays the price of just three bucks, and the last one just two.
 No one quits using coupons or loyalty points so what’s up?

 If it doesn’t seem fair, tell that to the Internet.
 Our shoppers are about to hit the web, to help us investigate an emerging trend in online sales.